MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ## Configure your card gallery's data source

-To configure your card gallery's data source,
+To configure your card gallery's data source:

 1. Select the **Card gallery design** button and choose **Data**.

     :::image type="content" source="media/add-card-gallery/card-gallery-design-data.png" alt-text="A screenshot of the Card gallery design options for Data in design studio.":::

-1. Select an existing table from the **Data source** dropdown.
+1. Select an existing table from the **Data source** lookup field.
 1. Select a corresponding view from the **View** dropdown.
 1. For each card gallery element (image, title, description, button, text hyperlink), choose the **Select data** option to bind it to a view column.